sobjornstad/tersen/tersen.md

 Annotations are Lua functions in the `M` table in the `annot.lua` file.
 The name of the function
-    is the name used to access the annotation in the tersen dictionary, and may contain letters, numbers, and underscores (but may not begin with a digit).
+    is the name used to access the annotation in the tersen dictionary, and may contain lowercase letters, numbers, and underscores (but may not begin with a digit).
 The function takes three arguments:
     the source listed in the tersen dictionary,